MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 1. From Alkmaar walk towards Haarlem.
-2.1.
-From Haarlem, I could make my way to Amsterdam and start on the "Pilgrims pad" towards Wezet (*Visé*) in Belgium;
+2. A. From Haarlem, I could make my way to Amsterdam and start on the "Pilgrims pad" towards Wezet (*Visé*) in Belgium;
-2.2.
-Or take a more direct route from Haarlem to Brussels;
+   B. Or take a more direct route from Haarlem to Brussels;
-3.1.
-Then from either Wezet or Brussels to Paris;
+3. A. Then from either Wezet or Brussels to Paris;
-3.2.
-Or conclude somewhere in Belgium, that I've walked enough and only walk the "Pilgrims pad" for now. <br/>
+   B. Or conclude somewhere in Belgium, that I've walked enough and only walk the "Pilgrims pad" for now. <br/>
    But if I do choose to continue; <br/>
 4. set Paris as my "mid" point and the start of the Pilgrims path **"The Camino Francés"** (*or "French Way"*), <br/>
-<sup> The "French Way" is the easiest route and I don't think I can take a difficult route on my first try.</sup> <br/>
+   The "French Way" is the easiest route and I don't think I can take a difficult route on my first try. <br/>

 **As the route is difficult enough as-is!** <br/>